13 Simple Homemade (DIY) Pregnancy Tests: Do They Work?

 Homemade pregnancy tests are simple, non-medical methods to detect a pregnancy.
 Since not many pregnancy kits were available in the olden days, these tests were widely used to confirm a pregnancy.
 Some still rely on these pregnancy tests; however, they are not as precise as blood tests or modern home pregnancy tests.

-Nevertheless, many women are curious to try these tests.
+Nevertheless, many women are curious to try these tests because they are easy to access and offer an alternative way to confirm results.
 If you are among them, you could try some safe and easy homemade tests that do not affect your health.

 How Accurate Are Homemade Pregnancy Tests?